 It had all become a ritual.
 The kid’s birthdays, our birthdays and the date of our wedding anniversary formed the numbers that never wanted to come out all on the one night.

-The racket coming from stereo city in one of the kid’s bedrooms, together with the commencement of world war three behind the island bench in the kitchen, made it impossible for me to hear the TV.
-So I just sat down, content in the knowledge that all this would change when we won the Lotto.
+The racket coming from Wi-Fi city in one of the kid’s bedrooms, together with the commencement of world war three behind the island bench in the kitchen, made it impossible for me to hear the TV.
+So I just sat down, content in the knowledge that our lifestyle would change for the better when we won the Lotto.

 Enjoying my relaxed state, I didn’t take much notice of the first couple of balls as they dropped.
 Then I realised …..our special numbers were progressively coming up.